Mall REIT sector (long General Growth Properties) GGP

 Notes

-Delivered at the Value Investing Congress Dec 7, 2009.
+Delivered at the 2009 Great Investors' Best Ideas / Value Investing Congress period (Dec 7, 2009).
 Framing device: Buffett's 'If you wait for the robins, spring will be over' — classic contrarian-timing rhetoric.
-Structure is SCQA with strong before/after symmetry: opening 'At the Beginning of 2009' bullet list is repeated verbatim near the close and re-inverted into a checkmarked 'The World Has Improved Dramatically' slide.
+Structure is SCQA with strong before/after symmetry: the opening 'At the Beginning of 2009' bullet list (p3) is repeated verbatim near the close and re-inverted into a checkmarked 'The World Has Improved Dramatically' slide (p50).
 Management CEO quotes (Simon's Sokolov, Macerich's Coppola) are used SUPPORTIVELY to corroborate the thesis — the opposite of the Ackman-style 'CEO-contradiction' pattern seen in adversarial decks.
-Introduces a memorable frame — 'Old Paradigm: Sales / New Paradigm: Cash Flow' — and a rhetorical closer: 'Which would you rather own?
-10-yr Treasury at 3.4%, TIP at 1.3%, or a mall REIT at 7.5% cap rate.'
-Not an activist campaign per se — this is a bullish sector thesis supporting PS's long GGP position (GGP was in bankruptcy at the time; PS was its largest unsecured creditor/eventual emergence sponsor).
-Outcome: thesis proved correct — GGP emerged from bankruptcy in Nov 2010 and was a massive winner for Pershing Square.
-Visually utilitarian 2009-era blue/white corporate style — predates the polish of the Canadian Pacific 2012 deck.
+Introduces a memorable frame — 'Old Paradigm: Sales / New Paradigm: Cash Flow' (p40) — and closes with a rhetorical comparison slide (p66): 'Which would you rather own?
+10-yr Treasury at 3.4%, TIP at 1.3%, or a mall REIT at 7.5% cap rate?'
+Not an activist campaign per se — this is a bullish sector thesis supporting Pershing's disclosed long GGP position (GGP was in Ch.
+11 at the time; Pershing was its largest unsecured creditor and eventual emergence sponsor).
+Visually utilitarian 2009-era blue/white Pershing style — predates the polish of the Canadian Pacific 2012 deck.
+Cover page credits only the firm, not a named author — left null.